 Some music teachers take roll every time the class comes in.
-(Now, remember, I’m an elementary music teacher – and I’m not required to take roll.)
+(As an elementary music teacher, I’m not required to take roll.)
 Some music teachers have the students bring folders and pencils every time they come to music.
 Nothing wrong with these.
 But I’m not one of those teachers.
 I’ll tell you why.

 - Reason #1: Limited time.
-I don’t want to spend 5 minutes of each 30-minute class taking roll.
-I don’t want to check for folders and pencils.
+I don’t want to spend 5 minutes of each 30-minute class taking roll or checking for folders and pencils.

 - Reason #2: If you require that students bring folders and/or pencils, you must have a consequence if they don’t bring them, right?
 And, then somehow you have to grade them if they are prepared for class or not.
-I would rather grade on music knowledge and musical effort.
-I don’t want to grade their ability to be responsible.
-Unless, of course, you are required to provide a “prepared for class” grade.
-But, I don’t like averaging together the “ability to bring folder and pencil” with the music grade.
+I would rather grade on performance, knowledge, and effort.
+I don’t want to grade their ability to be responsible (unless, of course, you are required to provide a “prepared for class” grade).
+However, I don’t like averaging together the “ability to bring folder and pencil” with the music grade.

 - I provide the pencils and clipboards.
 I have 3 pencil cans and 3 bins of clipboards in different places in the room.
 Students get the pencils and clipboards that are closest to their seats.
 When we have written assessments, students scatter around the room.

 - I provide plain paper for formative assessments (lately I’ve gotten used to using clean-on-one-side paper that I scrounge from recycle bins).